semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 **Deployment times** vary greatly depending on your processes and size.

 :::tip On scheduling scans
 Monorepos may take longer to finish scanning.
-Semgrep provides several options, including piecemeal scanning of the monorepo.
+Semgrep provides several options to improve performance, including piecemeal scanning of the monorepo.
 See [<i class="fa-regular fa-file-lines"></i> Scanning a monorepo in parts](/kb/semgrep-ci/scan-monorepo-in-parts/) for more information.
 :::

 ## Roles